lapesd/dynemol/INSTALL.md

 5. Go through the instructions until you hit the activation menu;
 	5.1.
 Insert the serial you got when you registered at step 1.
 It should appear in your dashboard in the Intel website. **Your products** section.

-6. Advance through the installer until you need to select the following components:
+6. Advance through the installer until the component selection screen.
+You need to select the following components:
 		6.1.
 Intel C/C++ Compiler;
 		6.2.
 Intel Fortran Compiler;
 		6.3.
 Intel Math Kernel Library;